RuntimeTerror6969/lawyer-appointment-management-application/README.md

 ---

-## **Features**
+## Features

-- Browse and view a list of lawyers with their specialties, costs, and availability.
+- **Browse and View Lawyers**: See a list of lawyers with their specialties, costs, and availability.
-- Book appointments with lawyers and decrement their available slots dynamically.
+- **Dynamic Booking**: Book appointments and decrement available slots dynamically.
-- View all appointments or filter them by specific lawyers.
+- **Appointment Management**: View all appointments or filter them by specific lawyers.
-- Responsive and interactive Material UI components.
+- **Responsive Design**: Interactive and adaptive UI using Material UI components.
-- State management with Redux Toolkit for handling lawyers and appointments.
+- **State Management**: Leverages Redux Toolkit for efficient management of state.

 ---

-## **Technologies Used**
+## Technologies Used

 - **Frontend**: React, React Router, Redux Toolkit
 - **UI Library**: Material UI